FAQs about opening new cases.

 Follow the Conventions and Standards section in the CM/ECF User Manual when entering parties.
 Do not create a new party in the Court’s database if a party’s name perfectly matches an existing party record.
 Select the matching party record if the character strings for the existing party record match the typed name of the party in your case.
 You are not required to verify that the matching names refer to the same person.
 If a matching party record does not exist, create a new party by clicking on the Create New Party button.

-An attorney can open a new civil case electronically according to procedures described in the CM/ECF User Manual and summarized in the Electronic Case Filing Checklist.
+An attorney can open a new civil case electronically according to procedures described in the CM/ECF User Manual.
 When you open a new case, you will enter data about the filing party and attorney, e-file case initiating documents, and pay the filing fee or apply for in forma pauper status.
 During this process, you are to include a Civil Cover Sheet and may also submit a completed summons(es) for issuance by the Clerk’s Office.

 A judicial officer will be assigned to the case upon completion of e-filing the complaint or other case initiating document.
 There are limited circumstances in which the assignment of the judge may occur following the case opening process by the Clerk’s Office.
 You will receive a Notice of Electronic Filing (NEF) as the Clerk’s Office staff enters the Discovery and Pretrial Scheduling Order and Case Assignment Notice on the docket when processing the newly e-filed case.